Eva Aeppli

 In 2006 Museum Tinguely exhibited Les Livres de Vie (The Books of Life), 15 volumes which Eva Aeppli created from 1954 onward and in which she glued everything that seemed important to her.
 These are invitations to exhibitions, photos of friends, letters, tickets, drawings, little notes, and large documents of all kinds, including draft wills.
 Les Livres de Vie form a golden thread through an artist’s life that was otherwise characterized by constant change.
 Eva Aeppli had donated the books to Kunstmuseum Solothurn in 2002.
 All of the artist’s bronze heads were also on show at Museum Tinguely in 2008, donated to the Museum by her brother Christoph.
 The last major exhibition was organized for Eva Aeppli by her friend Daniel Spoerri, at his exhibition venue in Hadersdorf in Lower Austria.
 This marked the completion of a circle that told of a lifelong friendship.

-Supported by a more recent – but no less close – friendship, the electronic directory of Eva Aeppli’s works is produced by art historian Susanne Gyger in collaboration with the Swiss Institute for Art Research (SIK-ISEA).
+Supported by a more recent – but no less close – friendship, the electronic directory of Eva Aeppli’s works is produced by researcher Susanne Gyger in collaboration with the Swiss Institute for Art Research (SIK-ISEA).
 It has been published on the latter’s website since 2012 and is publicly accessible.